 Governance is regularly reviewed by the Trustees at the meetings of the Board of Trustees.
+Skills audit is carried out annually with training undertaken as needed.
+NGA 20 questions for Governors was undertaken to measure the board's effectiveness with possible actions discussed.

 The Finance, Resources and Buildings Committee is a subcommittee of the main Board of Trustees.
+It meets half termly.
 Its purpose is to monitor and review the financial performance and resource utilisation of the Trust, including budget setting and monitoring.
 Attendance at meetings in the year was as follows: